 Some posts contain compensated links.
 Please read this disclaimer for more info.

-2020 Best Hotels In Croatia: Luxury, Unique & Award-Winning
+Best Hotels In Croatia For 2021: Luxury, Unique & Award-Winning

-Croatia is packed with beautiful landscapes, interesting architecture, a rich history, and countless natural treasures, as well as some of the best vacation spots in Europe.
-Taking that one step further, did you know that Croatia has numerous luxury hotels, even castles, which can transform your regular vacation into something truly opulent and ultra-special?
+Croatia is packed with beautiful landscapes, impressive architecture, a rich history, and countless natural treasures, as well as some of the best vacation spots in Europe.
+Taking that one step further, did you know that Croatia has numerous luxury hotels, even castles, which can transform your regular vacation into something genuinely opulent and ultra-special?

 Croatian Unique Hotels has just named 16 of the country’s hotels and given them ultra-luxurious status.
-Of course, being the responsible types that we are, we want to let you know about these extraordinary hotels.
-They are, after all, the best hotels in Croatia to stay at in 2020!
+Of course, being the responsible types we are, we want to let you know about these extraordinary hotels.
+They are, after all, the best hotels in Croatia to stay at in 2021!

 Boutique Hotel Kazbek, Dubrovnik

-The property is non-smoking, for comfort, and features a wonderful mixture of old and new.
+The property is non-smoking, for comfort, and features a beautiful mixture of old and new.
 Located in the Bay of Gruz, you are a stone’s throw away from the water’s edge, with stunning views of the Old City.
-There are only twelve rooms on the property, as well as one large suite; all rooms come complete with Smart Room Technology.
+There are only twelve rooms on the property and one large suite; all rooms come complete with Smart Room Technology.